PRAEst-76/Omera/README.md

 They start will no weapons or armour initially and will do basic quests given by townsfolk to raise money and experience.

+### Limits

+Sometimes it's useful to impose restrictions on players, or guide them into a particular direction.
+Especially with young players.
+With the characters being poor young humans from a small village, their resources are limited.
+This keeps them in the area until they are ready to face the outside world.

 ### Encounters

 Monster encounters will be few and can be handled with problem solving.
 Any combat will be non-fatal. characters reaching 0 hit points will run away.
 Fleeing characters will drop 1d4 items and 1d4 X lvl gold.
 This applies to players and NPCs.